May 25, 1996

 Only two of us left now.….We have negotiated numerous small waterfalls but today came to an impasse.
 This one poured into a deep pool 60 feet across.
-Sheer walls rose from the water to 200 feet on both sides like a massive barricade, slick and vertical surrounding us.
+Sheer walls rose from the water on both sides like a massive barricade, slick and vertical surrounding us.
 There was no way around.
 We dove in the pool, but the current was strong and repeatedly pushed us down river.
 After a few attempts, we discovered by kicking hard and grasping tiny fissures in the wall, we were able to drag ourselves through the current into an eddy beside the falls.
 The smooth walls were impossible to climb.
 To avoid them we would have to backtrack half a mile, cut vertically through the jungle, and then return cutting through the bush above the falls.
 It would take at least another day, maybe two, out of the question.
 We are half starved and have no food to get us back to our base camp.
 Miraculously, we found hidden holds behind the falling water and with great effort holding our breath we were able to climb up the face of the waterfall, plunging hands and feet through the cascade, until we found a ledge which permitted us to advance.
 Many times we have come to apparently impassable obstructions, where we assumed the exploration was over, only to find some hidden key which enabled us to continue.” (from Barron’s Heath River Exploration journal)

 Barron Pickard Heath River Exploration Team

 Worldwide expedition and climbing guide, photographer, writer.
 Organized the exploration, expert on Fawcett.

 Entrepreneur CEO international companies, mountaineer.
 Peruvian title “Hulcito” (Little Hulk).

 Introduced whitewater rafting in Peru, adventure travel guide, several first river descents in Peru.